Contents of this Website

 systems in the universe must obey.
 This includes all the RNN’s, all AI machines, brains, robots, even that idea you may have on your mind

 and are sure it will work.
-There are many advantages in doing this, and it

 To do all that, the machine needs to keep information stored in a good data structure, one that can associate and integrate it and support the core features of self-organization, intelligence and adaptation.
 This basic data structure is the causal set -a collection of cause/effect pairs.
 CML works on and only on a causal set.
 It is important to insist with the following remark: causal sets are not chosen because they are effective or “better” in some sense than other options, or simply because I am a very smart person and was able to chose the best.
 The use of causal sets is a consequence of something else, an unavoidable consequence: causal sets formalize the fundamental principle of causality that governs the universe, as well as the laws of Thermodynamics.
 The principle and the laws are the source of the power and generality of CML, the principle is where causal sets find their unique algebraic properties that support intelligence and adaptation and make the new RNN possible.
 There is really no data in the usual sense.
 The machine does not approximate a function; it optimizes an algorithm, a program, which is precisely what RNN’s do.
 A causal set is an executable algorithm.